 Keywords:

-Acute otitis media; primary care; antibiotics; paediatrics;
+Acute otitis media; primary care; antibiotics; paediatrics; Randomised Controlled Trial

 Background and rationale

 Acute otitis media (AOM) is important to children, parents and the NHS.
 Firstly, the infection causes pain and distress to the child, disrupting sleep and family routines.
 In around 15% of cases, a rise in middle ear pressure and/or inflammation weakening the tympanic membrane results in it bursting, discharging pus from the middle ear as a discharge (otorrhoea)1.
 Children with AOM and discharge (AOMd) have similar levels of pain and are more unwell at presentation than children with AOM.3 4 Moreover, children with AOMd have a worse prognosis, and higher rates of pain at one week, as reported by parents (carers), repeat AOM episodes and hearing problems at 3 months3.
 Estimates of parental costs (travel, over the counter (OTC) medicines and lost earnings) vary5-7, with even the lowest suggesting £4M in England and Wales per annum.